geotim90/Nevini/docs/guild.md

 Command | Description
 --------|------------
-[activity get](#command-activity-get) | displays user and/or game activity information
-[activity set](#command-activity-set) | configures user activity information [activity unset](#command-activity-unset) | configures user activity information [activity report](#command-activity-report) | displays an activity report for the entire server or just a single user
+[activity get](#command-activity-get) | displays user, role and/or game activity information [activity set](#command-activity-set) | configures user activity information [activity unset](#command-activity-unset) | configures user activity information [activity report](#command-activity-report) | displays an activity report for the entire server or just a single user

 ### Command: `activity get`

-Displays user and/or game activity information.
+Displays user, role and/or game activity information.

 This command can only be executed in a text channel and not via direct message.